-The SDOH Accelerator Plan to Reduce Social Drivers of Chronic Disease, also shortened to the 'Accelerator Plan' will be comprised of strategies to reduce chronic disease by addressing social drivers of health and better support individuals with existing chronic conditions.
+The SDOH Accelerator Plan to Prevent Chronic Disease, also shortened to the 'Accelerator Plan' will be comprised of strategies to reduce chronic disease by addressing social drivers of health and better support individuals with existing chronic conditions.
 MDHHS received funding from the CDC's National Center for Chronic Disease Prevention to support engagement with community partners during the development of the implementation ready Accelerator Plan to comprehensively address community conditions driving health inequity.